8Crafter-Studios/8Crafter-Wiki/docs/ouic/general/plugins.md

 There are two types of plugins: single-file and multi-file.

 Multi-file plugins come in a `.ouicplugin` or `.mcouicplugin` file, while single-file plugins come in a `.js` file.

+An `.ouicplugin`/`.mcouicplugin` file is actually a renamed zip file.